rjdmoore/fictrac/README.md

 If everything went well, the executables for FicTrac and a configuration utility will be placed under the `bin` directory in the FicTrac project folder.

+If you encounter issues during the build process, try simply re-executing the step that failed.
+If you still encounter the same problem, check the [FicTrac forum](http://www.reddit.com/r/fictrac/) to see if anyone else has encountered (and hopefully solved!) the same issue.

 Remember to update and re-build FicTrac occasionally, as the program is still under development and fixes and improvements are being made continuously.

 <!---